MicrosoftDocs/memdocs/windows-365/enterprise/deploy-security-baselines.md

 - Microsoft Defender for Endpoint settings: version 6
 - Microsoft Edge settings: September 2020 (Microsoft Edge version 85 and later)
-- Windows 365 Security Baseline: November 2021 (Windows 10 or later)
+- Windows 365 Security Baseline: November 2021 (Windows 10 and later)

 You can optionally apply Windows 365 security baselines to the Azure AD groups containing Cloud PC devices in your tenant.